-My diploma pathway spans the timescale I have been involved with permaculture 2012-2017 to date.
+My diploma pathway spans the timescale I have been involved with Permaculture since I first attended a PDC in 2012.
 It looks back at the learning achieved along the paths taken and plots a route for the future.
 I used Looby’s design web.
 This design is non-land based.

 Design summary and reflections

 |I began thinking about my pathway design in a vague way when I began the diploma in 2014.
 It wasn’t until I was around the mid-point of my diploma journey (Sept 2016) that I pulled all my pathway work together and wrote it up.
 At this point I wanted my pathway design to look back over the learning achieved to date as well as plotting a course through the remaining years of the diploma.|

 |WHAT DID I LEARN ABOUT PERMACULUTRE FROM DOING THIS DESIGN?||I experimented quite a bit with different design and planning tools and found some that worked well for me.
 I learnt how important planning is and began to build effective planning into my routines.|

 |WHAT DID I LEARN ABOUT MYSELF FROM DOING THIS DESIGN?||· I learnt that I had done quite a lot of the required work already in various notebooks and that I enjoyed the process of pulling it all together.